bathom14/GravebloomReference/content/003 Classes/Warlock/Warlock.md

 You can use an arcane focus as a spellcasting focus for your warlock spells.

-### Level 2: Eldritch Invocations
+### Level 1: Eldritch Invocations

 In your study of occult lore, you have unearthed [Eldritch Invocations](https://dnd5e.wikidot.com/warlock:eldritch-invocations), fragments of forbidden knowledge that imbue you with an abiding magical ability.

-At 2nd level, you gain three eldritch invocations of your choice.
+At 1st level, you gain one eldritch invocation of your choice.
 When you gain certain warlock levels, you gain additional invocations of your choice, as shown in the Invocations Known column of the Warlock table.
 A level prerequisite refers to your level in this class.

 Additionally, when you gain a level in this class, you can choose one of the invocations you know and replace it with another invocation that you could learn at that level.